 - Finish: The cluster is done redistributing when idealstate.merge_bucket.pending is zero on all distributors.

 Whether a node fails or is deliberately removed, the same redistribution happens.
 If the remove is planned, the node remains up until it has been drained.
 Example of redistribution after node failure, redundancy 2:

 In the figure, node 2 fails.
-This node held the active copies of bucket 2 and 6.
-Once the node fails the secondary copies are set active.
+This node held the active replicas of bucket 2 and 6.
+Once the node fails the secondary replicas are set active.
 If they were already in a ready state, they can start serving queries immediately.
 Otherwise they will have to index their data.
-All buckets that no longer have secondary copies are copied to the remaining nodes according to their pseudo-random sequence.
+All buckets that no longer have secondary replicas are merged to the remaining nodes according to their pseudo-random sequence.
 It is important that the nodes retain their original index; otherwise the buckets would all have to move to regain their ideal states.

 Do not remove more than redundancy-1 nodes at a time.
 Observe idealstate.merge_bucket.pending to know bucket replica status, when zero on all distributor nodes, it is safe to remove more nodes.
 If hierarchical distribution is used to control bucket replicas, remove all nodes in a group if the redundancy settings ensure replicas in each group.

 To increase bucket redundancy level before taking nodes out, retire nodes.
 Again, track idealstate.merge_bucket.pending to know when done.
 Use the State API or vespa-set-node-state to set a node to retired.
 The cluster controller's status page lists node states.

 To merge two content clusters, add nodes to the cluster like add node above, considering:

 - distribution-keys must be unique.
 Modify paths like $VESPA_HOME/var/db/vespa/search/mycluster/n3 before adding the node.

 - Set VESPA_CONFIGSERVERS, then start the node.